Inflectra/spira-documentation/README.md

 4. Run `pip install pymdown-extensions` to allow extra markdown formatting options to the rendering
 6. Clone this repo to your local machine
 7. Edit files as needed
+8. Run `npm install broken-link-checker -g` (need node and npm for this) - used for checking for broken links before deployment.
+For more info see [here](https://matthewsetter.com/writing-tools/npm-broken-link-checker/)

 # Working with the docs and Markdown